All members living with cancer.

 The information and tools delivered in this program are well researched and highly effective, but these are just some of the benefits to members navigating the transition of returning to work after living with cancer.
 Equally important, members benefit from asking questions, voicing concerns and sharing common emotions in a secure, expertly facilitated environment.
 The outcome of this group encounter is often enlightenment, encouragement and empowerment to take the next step.

 What to Expect at a Session

-Members participate in eight, two-hour sessions.
+Members participate in six, two-hour sessions.
 Topics covered include: the impact of cancer in work and life; decisions and considerations for returning to work; communication and negotiation with employers; and, physical and emotional challenges.
 In addition to listening and sharing, participants engage in brainstorming sessions, hear from others who have returned to work, and develop personal self-care plans.
 If returning to work sounds like work, Wellspring Calgary’s program lights the way with compassion and humour.